hail-is/hail/dev-docs/hail-overview.md

   including the landing page and Hail Query and Hail Batch documentation.

-There are two types of services: regular and infrastructure.
+There are two types of services: managed and unmanaged.
-Deployment of regular services is managed by ci.
-Infrastructure services are currently managed by hand.
-The infrastructure services
+CI handles deployment of managed services, while unmanaged services are deployed by hand using their respective Makefiles.
+The unmanaged services are gateway and internal-gateway.
-include: gateway, internal-gateway and router-resolver.